HOW DID

-HELL´S CHOCOLATE HEAVEN ALPACAS
+HELL'S CHOCOLATE HEAVEN ALPACAS COME TO BE?

 Sven Teckel Hell decided to give his beautiful alpaca farm in Potsdam a name that resulted from the combination of his surname and his main job at the Berlin marzipan manufacturer Lemke.
 The dark chocolate reflects his love of breeding predominantly dark alpaca colors.
 This is how Hell's Chocolate Heaven Alpacas - HCH Alpacas Potsdam for short - was born.